 Contact us for help.

 At The Center for Treatment of Anxiety and Mood Disorders, we specialize in treating phobias such as fear of public speaking, fear of flying, fear of getting cancer, and more, as well as related disorders such as panic attacks.
 If you experience a phobia, please get in touch for a confidential assessment by completing the form at the bottom of this page or calling us at (561) 496-1094.
+We offer our in person services in Delray Beach, FL and also across the United States via telepathy.

 More Ways to Get Help Now